jarecoo/practice/notes.md

 - “‘Don’t await the perfection of Plato’s Republic, but be satisfied with even the smallest step forward and regard the outcome as a small thing’ -Marcus Aurelius, Meditations, 9.29.(4) The idea is not to settle or compromise your standards, but rather not to become trapped by idealism…Do what you can now” TDS p.237
 - Action eases the mind, takes time and energy away from anxiety, depression.
 - “‘It’s ruinous for the soul to be anxious about the future and miserable in advance of misery, engulfed by anxiety that the things it desires might remain its own until the very end.
 For such a soul will never one at rest — by longing for things to come it will lose the ability to enjoy present things’ -Seneca, Moral Letters, 98.5b-6a Feeling bad in advance is totally voluntary…The pragmatist, the person of action, is too busy to waste time on such silliness….Let the news come when it does.
 Be too busy working to care.“  TDS p.250
+- The only time a man can be brave is when he’s afraid.

 ### Learn to be Disciplined
 - Find a routine; structure and discipline breed mental stability and general health.
 Keep your house clean, do your chores, run your necessary errands, cook dinner, exercise, etc.